 RT @ContestsGuide Want to win cash prizes?

-When you use an @reply, the other Twitterer will see your post, even if he or she doesn't follow you.
+When you use an @reply, the other Twitter user will see your post under their notifications, even if they don't follow you.

 On Twitter, you can follow an entire conversation carried out through @Replies by clicking on the "follow conversation" link.

 You can enter some Twitter sweepstakes by sending an @Reply to a Tweet about the sweepstakes.

 You can also use the @ symbol to refer to another Twitter user; for example, if you wanted to let them know about a conversation that might interest them, you can add @ and their name to your post to notify them.
 This is called an @ mention.

 Hashtags are a way that Twitter users indicate that their Tweets are about a specific topic.
 People can search for that hashtag to find all of the posts related to that topic.

 For example, when a company tweets about a new giveaway, they might tag it with the #sweepstakes hashtag.
 That lets people who are interested in sweepstakes find their tweet easily.

 A hashtag is made by putting the number symbol in front of a word or combination of words with no spaces between them.